rickgennis/managebackups/src/managebackups.1.md

 **managebackups -p mymac --recreate --test**
 : Recreate the mymac config file using the standard format.
 Previously existing comments and formatting is thrown away.
 The **-test** option skips all primary functions (no backups, pruning or linking is done) so only the config file is updated.

+**managebackups -p artemis --directory /opt/backups --faub "ssh artemis managebackups --path /usr/local/bin --path /etc" --prune --fp**
+: Take a new faub-style backup of server artemis' /etc and /usr/local/bin directories, saving them locally to /opt/backups.
+Prune older copies of this backup that have aged out.
+Note: faub-backups assume **managebackups** is installed on the remote (in this case artemis) server.

 **managebackups -1**
 : Show details of all backups taken that are associated with each profile.
 Additionally **-p** [*profile*] could be specified to limit the output to a single profile.